 - Students must complete MGMT 244 Leadership and Ethics and MGMT 290 Strategic Management at Mills.

-- Elective courses must have been taken at the graduate level and must be relevant for the MBA degree as determined by the Dean’s office prior to the student’s first semester in the program.
-The Dean’s office will also determine whether any elective courses taken prior to beginning the MBA program count toward a concentration.
+- Elective courses must have been taken at the graduate level and must be relevant for the MBA degree as determined by the Program Director prior to the student’s first semester in the program.
+The Program Director will also determine whether any elective courses taken prior to beginning the MBA program count toward a concentration.

 After students have started the program all courses must be taken at Mills, and all students must complete at least 30 semester course credits at Mills in order to earn a Mills MBA.